 I know we simply cannot avoid the sunshine.
 It wouldn’t be good for us to become sheltered hermits, never leaving our shaded homes.
 So, here are few tips and tricks to help avoid excessive exposure to the sun’s rays:

 - Stay out of the sun from 10:00am to 4:00pm.
 This is when the sun’s rays are at their strongest.
 Can’t avoid being outdoors?
 Well, cover up, stay in the shade, and reapply sunscreen often.

 - Wear clothes that cover you up.
 Tightly-woven threads, rather than flowing, sheer fabrics will protect you.
 Some clothing manufactures design clothes specifically for “sun protection.”

 - Slather on the sunscreen.
 At the bare minimum, use an SPF 15, although many people recommend SPF 30 or higher (I burn even if I’m using SPF 50…).
 And remember: reapply every few hours; and by a few, I mean two.
-Don’t like the gooey feeling of sunscreen between your fingers?
-Try one of the spray sunscreens.
 Make sure your sunscreen is labeled to block both UVA and UVB rayes.
 And note: buy sunscreen lotion…not suntan lotion.
 A tan will not offer as much protection as sunscreen.
 And also be careful as some people are allergic to ingredients in certain sunscreens.